Rushikesh2710/Cgpa_Sgpa-calculator/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.

----

-This description is designed to provide a comprehensive overview of your project, explain how it works, and invite others to contribute.
-You can adjust the details as needed for your specific use case.